pazguille/gloomy/README.md

 ```

 ### Gloomy#into(container)
-Sets a container to put the rendered template.
+Sets a container to insert the result of a template rendered with the data.
-- `container`: A given HTMLElement to put the template.
+- `container`: A given HTMLElement to insert the result of a template rendered with the data.

 ```js
 gloomy.into(container);
 ```

 ### Gloomy#render(data)
-Render a given data with a template into a container.
+Render the template with a given data and inserts the output in a container.
-- `data`: A given data to render.
+- `data`: A given model data to render.

 ```js
 gloomy.render(data);